twpayne/chezmoi/assets/chezmoi.io/docs/reference/special-files-and-directories/chezmoiignore.md

             # but not in subdirectories of subdirectories;
             # so a/b/c.txt would *not* be ignored

-    backups/   # ignore backups folder in chezmoi directory and all its contents backups/** # ignore all contents of backups folder in chezmoi directory
-               # but not backups folder itself
+    backups/   # ignore the backups folder, but not its contents backups/** # ignore the contents of backups folder but not the folder itself

     {{- if ne .email "firstname.lastname@company.com" }}
     # Ignore .company-directory unless configured with a company email